occurs when cells that aren't normal grow out of control in the

 - A heavy feeling in the

-- A dull pressure or pain in the lower back, belly, or
+- A dull pain or feeling of pressure in the lower belly or groin.

 Most men find

-self-examination .
-Or your doctor may find it during a
+self-exam .
+Or a doctor may find it during a

 routine physical exam.